mitchdavenport88/MSP1/testing.md

 ## Responsiveness

 Whilst building my site I have been checking my progress and changes using Chrome DevTools at different breakpoints.
-Also I regularly pushed my work to GitHub so I could view the site on my iPhone and iPad via GitHub pages at varying stages of the build.
-I found that physically seeing something more beneficial than a projection on Devtools in terms of judging aesthetics and getting a better feel of how it'll work.
+Also I regularly pushed my work to GitHub, so I could view the site on my iPhone and iPad via GitHub pages at varying stages of the build.
+I found that physically seeing something was more beneficial than a projection on Devtools in terms of judging aesthetics and getting a better feel of how it'll work.

 I have tested for responsiveness on other devices using DevTools along with the Responsive Design Mode on Firefox and the